esp-er/compose-graal-hello/README.md

 # Compose Desktop Hello World with GraalVM and JWM

 This repo contains a simple Compose Desktop "Hello World" example program that can be compiled with GraalVM and native-image.
-It also contains glue code by github user [@smallshen] to make Compose work with JWM window library instead of AWT.
-(It currently isn't posible to compile vanilla Compose AWT to native images).
+It also contains glue code by github user [@smallshen]() to make Compose work with JWM window library instead of AWT (It currently isn't possible to compile vanilla Compose AWT apps to native images).
+Tested on Windows, macOS(M1 and Intel) and Linux x64.
+Cross-platform compilation currently isn't possible, you need to run the compiler on the platform you're building for.

 ![](composejwm.png?raw=true "Compose JWM")